 Thankfully, yes.
 The 25-year-old appeared in just seven minutes of the first Dune, much to the disappoint of the fans who sat through its whopping two-hour-and-35-minute run time.
 Villeneuve has said that Dune: Part Two will primarily focus on Chalamet’s character, but also promised that we’ll get to know those who were sidelined in the original.

 “There are some characters that are less developed that I’m keeping for the second film—that’s the way I found the equilibrium,” he told the Los Angeles Times last fall, noting that it was always his plan to make two films.
 “We tried in this movie to stay as close as possible to Paul’s experience.
 Then, in the second one, I will have time to develop some characters that were left aside a little bit” As Zendaya’s character, the Fremen warrior Chani, said at the end of part one, “this is only the beginning.”

-“She hasn’t wrapped yet, and it’s amazing,” Chalamet said.
+In an interview in November 2022 with Variety, Chalamet gushed about what Zendaya was bringing to set.
 “She’s bringing exactly what she brought to the first one—which was incredible—but in greater abundance.
 And she’s really become a sister.
 I’m so grateful to count her as a partner and a sister and a friend.”

 How much Dune are we getting?